SayantanRC/android-training/selecting_images/from-gallery.md

                                                     // Modern alternative for onActivityResult().
                                                     // Cannot be lazy initialised.
-                                                    // This is used to launch system file picker
+                                                    // This is used to launch any gallery application,
-                                                    // to select an image.
-    private val imageSelectionLauncher =
+                                                    // or the system file picker to select an image. private val imageSelectionLauncher =
         registerForActivityResult(ActivityResultContracts.StartActivityForResult()){